 Your vet may recommend diagnostic tests to look for the source of the vomiting.
 This usually means may include blood and urine testing, radiographs (X-rays), and possibly ultrasounds.

-Treatment usually starts with the administration of anti-nausea medications, antacids, and GI protectant drugs.
+Treatment usually starts with the administration of anti-nausea medications, antacids, and/or GI protectant drugs.
 Where possible, the first doses may be given via injection to avoid further vomiting.
-Other concerns like dehydration, pancreatitis, and infectious diseases may require hospitalization.
+Continuous vomiting frequently results in dehydration, and fluid therapy is often recommended.
+Subcutaneous fluids or intravenous fluids are recommended based on the severity of dehydration.
+Severe dehydration and other concerns like pancreatitis, systemic illness, and infectious diseases may require hospitalization.
 Dogs generally get intravenous fluids and frequent medication dosing while being observed in the hospital.

 If the vomiting is a result of poisoning, your vet will follow recommended treatments for the specific toxin.
 This may also call for hospitalization.